prpole/dissertation/chapter2/main.md

 a nose-strap of the sort Bud wore in cold snaps.
-Such a strap passed across the cheeks, as well, and saved them."[@london_build_2001 263] Lacking a natural protection for his cheeks against the cold, the man's best hope of survival is to change his very being with increasingly refined appendages, replacing the natural with the technological.
+Such a strap passed across the cheeks, as well, and saved them."[@london_build_2001 263] Lacking a natural protection for his cheeks against the cold, the man's best hope of survival is to change his physical being with increasingly refined appendages, replacing the natural with the technological.

 While these appendages, like the fire, remain external, they are nonetheless